Recipe Overview

 Instructions

-- In a large bowl, toss meat with seasoning mixture (about 2 tablespoons of seasoning per one pound of meat).
+- In a large bowl, toss meat with seasoning mixture, about 2 tablespoons of seasoning per one pound of meat.
+Note: The homemade seasoning mixture contains flour (see note).4 to 5 pounds beef chuck roast, 8 to 10 tablespoons beef stew seasoning

 - In large heavy bottomed pan or Dutch oven, heat oil over medium high heat.
 Working in batches, brown meat on all sides and remove to a plate or bowl.
-Repeat until all meat is browned.
+Repeat until all meat is browned.2 tablespoons vegetable oil

 - Add carrots, celery and onion to hot pan and brown for 2 to 3 minutes.
-Add tomato paste and stir to break up the paste and coat the vegetables.
+Add tomato paste and stir to break up the paste and coat the vegetables.4 carrots, sliced, 4 stalks celery, sliced, 1 to 2 large onions, chopped, 2 ounces tomato paste

-- Add peas about 5-10 minutes before serving.
-Season with salt and pepper as needed.
+- Add peas about 5 to 10 minutes before serving.
+Taste the stew, and season with additional salt and pepper as needed.2 cups frozen peas

 Nutrition